-Things to do around the beach in Kata would be to take a trip to the viewpoint up the hill on the road to rawai, here you can see the three beaches lined up, a famous spot of photos taken for postcards.
-There is also a Buddhist Temple (Wat Kittisangkaram) on Patak Road, then you have Dino Park (Kids favorite) on the road to karon.
+Things to do around the beach in Kata would be to take a trip to the viewpoint up the hill on the road to Rawai, here you can see the three beaches lined up, a famous spot of photos taken for postcards.
+There is also a Buddhist Temple (Wat Kittisangkaram) on Patak Road, then you have Dino Park (Kids favourite) on the road to karon.

 In Central Kata you will find B.J.
 Boutique, Earth to Art, Cameron Hansen Gallery, loads of Handicrafts Stalls, Kata Bootery, Kata Leather House, Oriental Gems, Portrait Galler, Siam Handicrafts, Tailors, Udomagg.
 As you see there is plenty and more to spend your time on while enjoying your holiday.